NoiseByNorthwest/php-spx/README.md

 #### Instant flat profile

 Just prepend your command line with `SPX_ENABLED=1` to trigger profiling.
-You will get the flat profile printed on STDOUT at the end of the execution, even if you abort it by hitting Ctrl-C, as in the following example:
+You will get the flat profile printed on STDERR at the end of the execution, even if you abort it by hitting Ctrl-C, as in the following example:

 ```shell
 $ SPX_ENABLED=1 composer update